neuml/txtai/README.md

 ![search](https://raw.githubusercontent.com/neuml/txtai/master/docs/images/search.png#gh-light-mode-only)
 ![search](https://raw.githubusercontent.com/neuml/txtai/master/docs/images/search-dark.png#gh-dark-mode-only)

-txtai builds embeddings databases, which are a union of vector indexes and SQLite.
+txtai builds embeddings databases, which are a union of vector indexes and relational databases.
 This enables similarity search with SQL.
 Embeddings databases can stand on their own and/or serve as a powerful knowledge source for large language model (LLM) prompts.

 Semantic workflows connect language models together to build intelligent applications.